Dr. Paul R. Solomon, PhD

 Dr. Solomon was a lead investigator on the clinical trials for Cognex, the first drug approved for the treatment of Alzheimer’s disease in 1994.
-He was an author on the paper published in the Journal of the American Medical Association (JAMA) that served as the basis for the FDA approval of the drug.
-Since that time he has served as a principle investigator on more than 150+ clinical trials in Alzheimer’s disease and served as an investigator on the trials that led to the FDA approval of the 4 approved medications available to treat Alzheimer's disease (Aricept/donepezil, Galantamine/razadyne, Exelon/rivastigmine, Namenda/memantine).
-Additionally, he was an investigator of the trials that led to the approval of the first PET amyloid scan ligand (Amyvid/florbetapir).
+He was an author on the paper published in the Journal of the American Medical Association that served as the basis for the FDA approval of the drug.
+Since that time he has served as a principle investigator on more than 200 clinical trials in Mild Cognitive Impairment, Alzheimer’s disease and related dementias and served as an investigator of trials that led to the FDA approval of the 4 approved medications available to treat Alzheimer's disease.
+He also was an investigator of the trials that led to the approval of the PET amyloid scan.

 Dr. Solomon received his Ph.D. in Psychology from the University of Massachusetts Amherst.
 He was a postdoctoral fellow in the Laboratory of Richard F. Thompson in Department of Psychobiology at the University of California at Irvine.
-He is the author of 10 books including most recently, Memory Loss, Alzheimer's Disease, and Dementia, 2nd Edition, A Practical Guide for Clinicians.
-He has also contributed chapters to 20 edited volumes, and has co-authored and presented more than 200 research papers.
+He is the author of several books, has also contributed chapters to 20 edited volumes, and has co-authored and presented more than 200 research papers.
 His work has been published in Science, Scientific American, Journal of the American Medical Association, and Lancet.
 He has delivered more than 500 invited colloquia, symposia, grand rounds, lectures, and presentations.
 He has been the recipient of research grants from the National Science Foundation, The National Institute on Aging, The National Institute of Mental Health, The United States Environmental Protection Agency, as well as private foundations and pharmaceutical research divisions.